-A delightful example of a Scottish country church surrounded by well-kept gardens and yet not far from the centre of a city.
-Designed by Sir Robert Lorimer and dedicated in 1899, the building contains some fine examples of stained glass, including windows by Margaret Chilton, Oscar Paterson and a modern window depicting ‘The Good Shepherd’.
-There is a fine Brindley & Foster organ which was rebuilt by Willis in 1967.
+A delightful example of a Scottish country church surrounded by well-kept gardens and yet not far from the centre of a city, a beautiful Edwardian arts & crafts gem.
+Designed by Sir Robert Lorimer to be a country church in the heart of the city.
+This was the first church he designed and elements can be seen in other buildings.
+Dedicated in 1899, the building contains some fine examples of stained glass, including windows by Margaret Chilton, Oscar Paterson and a modern window depicting ‘The Good Shepherd’.
+There is a fine Brindley & Foster organ which was rebuilt by Willis in 1967 and restored in 2019.
+The church was never completed but is perfect in its symmetry and acoustics.

 Open by arrangement